hoiberg/dropZoneView/README.md

 DropZoneView is a subclass of NSView, that will make it easier to implement a NSView as dragging destination, while keeping all the code in your NSViewController subclass.
 Especially if you want to accept files urls.

 ## How to use
 In interface builder, add a custom view and set its class to DropZoneView.
-Add a IBOutlet of this view to your NSViewController subclass.
+Add a IBOutlet of this view to your NSViewController protocols.
 Here is an example on how to setup the DropZoneView:

     dropView.registerForFileExtensions(["bmp"]) // only accept .bmp files